 Should a nuclear incident occur, this monitoring will be increased to obtain accurate information for all areas that might be affected.
 State health officials will evaluate this information and advise what actions should be taken.

-- Notifications of Unusual Events: A minor problem has taken place.
-No release of radioactive matter is expected.
-Federal, state and city/county officials will be kept informed.
+1. Notification of Unusual Event: A minor problem has taken place.
+No release of radioactive material is expected.
+Federal, state, and local officials will monitor the situation.
+This level of emergency poses no risk to the public.

 Background radiation is the radioactivity that occurs naturally in our environment.
 The level of background radiation in the mid-Atlantic region is about 100 millirem per year.